Pomax/node-flickrapi/README.md

 optional boolean, suppresses the default console logging on successful authentication.

 ###progress
-optional boolean, suppresses the default progress bars writing to stdout
+optional boolean, suppresses writing progress bars to stdout if set to `false`